jordansmith04/multi-ci-cd-demo/README.md

 Registry: All CI/CD workflows are configured to push the resulting Docker image to AWS ECR.

-Deployment: The target deployment environment is assumed to be AWS ECS or EC2 using CodeDeploy, triggered by a successful push to ECR/merge to main.
+Deployment: The target deployment environment is assumed to be AWS ECS or EC2.

 Secrets: All API keys, AWS credentials, ECR repository names, and region details are managed via encrypted secrets in the respective CI/CD platforms (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, ECR_REGISTRY_URL, etc.).